 The technique is far wider reaching than current forensic DNA testing, meaning the chances of finding out the identities of the babies is much greater.

-Up until now the technique, known as genetic genealogy, has been used to reconnect adoptees and family members.
+In the past, the technique, known as genetic genealogy, was used to reconnect adoptees and family members.
 However, it has been now used in criminal cases in the US and has helped provide evidence to arrest up to 50 murder suspects.

 Leading genealogist Maurice Gleeson explained some of the science.
 He said: “Its use outside of genealogy in the area of law enforcement is definitely novel.